enablegamesdev/EnableLauncher/README.md

 - [Body Tracking](#bodyTracking)

 ## <a id="introduction"></a>Introduction
-Enable Launcher is where you can access all games from EnableGames using your EnableGames account.
+Enable Launcher is where you can access all games from EnableGames using your EnableGames account, check [here](https://github.com/enablegamesdev/EnableLauncher/wiki/Account-Creation) if you have not already gotten one.

 It can also handle body tracking using Kinect, Orbbec Astra, webcam, color tracking, or passing tracking data from EnableServer.